-1. Introduction
+1. INTRODUCTION

-Lightpaths are data channels for transfering data packets or data streams in wavelength-routed networks.
+Lightpaths are data channels for transferring data packets or data streams in wavelength-routed networks.
 A lightpath is established by reserving a wavelength of each link along a route from a source node to a destination node.
 When a wavelength of a link is reserved, an optical switch connected to the link is configured.
 Each node consists of two parts: a data plane and a control plane.
 A data plane includes optical switches connected with optical fibers, while a control plane exchanges signaling messages in-band or out-band and configures states of optical switches, according to a signaling protocol.
-GMPLS (Generalized Multi-Protocol Label Switching) [1] is a protocol to manage lightpaths in wavelength-routed networks.
-RSVP-TE (Resource reSerVation Protocol - Traffic Engineering) [2] is a soft-state signaling protocol for GMPLS networks.
+Generalized Multi-Protocol Label Switching (GMPLS) [1] is a protocol to manage lightpaths in wavelength-routed networks.
+Wavelength-routed GMPLS networks use Resource reSerVation Protocol-Traffic Engineering (RSVP-TE) [2] as signaling protocol to set up and tear down lightpaths.
+RSVP-TE in GMPLS networks supports a soft-state signaling to manage lightpaths.
 In soft-state signaling, each node sets timers for control states and initializes control states when corresponding timers expire.
 If a node receives a refresh message before a timer expires, it resets the timer and maintains the corresponding state.
 Since reserved resources are released due to timeout, resource utilization would be worse than that in hard-state control.
 In addition, soft-state signaling requires more signaling messages than hard-state signaling in order to refresh states.
-However, nodes managing states in soft-state control initialize states even when signaling messages do not reach them due to network failures.
-In actual networks, not only message losses but also control plane failures would occur.
+However, the soft-state control can release reserved resources by initializing the control state even when the reachability of the control plane is lost.
+Hard-state signaling, or soft-state signaling with an extremely large refresh interval, cannot update or delete control states during failures on the control plane.
+In actual networks, not only message losses but also control plane failures may occur.
 Therefore, soft-state management is required to achieve high network availability.